Japan Temples: Mitaki-dera

 The two storey vermillion pagoda at Mitaki-dera contains a statue of the Amida Buddha.
 The pagoda was brought to Mitaki-dera from Hiro-Hachiman-jinja in Hirogawa, Wakayama prefecture in 1951 to serve in a memorial service for the victims of the atomic bomb in Hiroshima.

 Mitaki-dera is famous for its spring cherry-blossoms and the road leading to the temple is also lined with cherry trees.
-In autumn the spectacular red leaves draw many visitors.
+In autumn the spectacular red leaves draw many visitors to the temple.

 Access - getting to Mitaki-dera